 Overwatering is probably the most common mistake people make when growing basil.
 A while ago, I had a basil plant that I suspected had been getting too much water but since I was not sure, I reached out to a professional gardener I know who has decades of experience.
-I asked him exactly how to know if basil has been overwatered and this is what he told me.
+I asked him exactly how to know and this is what he told me.

 The first signs basil plants show of being overwatered are wilting and yellowing leaves.
 Wilting can also happen because of underwatering, however, so you can check the soil to be sure.
 If the soil is wet and soggy and your basil is wilting and getting yellow leaves, overwatering is most likely the problem.

-Wilting, yellowing leaves, and soggy soil usually means that the plant has been overwatered.
-They are not the only signs you should know about, though.
+Wilting, yellowing leaves, and soggy soil are the primary signs to look for, but they are not the only signs you should know about.

 How to Tell if Basil Plants Are Overwatered